gluobe/infrastructure-2.0-workshop/Lab 1 - AWS Console and EC2/README.md

 1. `ssh-keygen` (Press `Enter` a couple of times without filling in anything until your prompt returns.)
     * Generate a key pair.
 1. `ls -l ~/.ssh/`
     * Look at the key pair.
-The private key is `id_rsa` and the public key is `id_rsa.pub` and they're located under your current user's home directory .ssh directory `/root/.ssh/`.
+The private key is `id_rsa`, the public key is `id_rsa.pub` and they're located under your current user home's .ssh directory `/root/.ssh/`.
-    * Note the private key's permissions (~/.ssh/id_rsa).
-They're stricter than the public key's permissions (~/.ssh/id_rsa.pub).
+    * Note that the private key's permissions (-rw-------) are stricter than the public key's permissions (-rw-r--r--).

     > **ubuntu**@management-server:~$ **sudo su -**
     >